 The Board has general oversight responsibility with respect to the business and affairs of the Trust and the Funds.
 The Board has engaged the Adviser to manage and/or administer the Funds and is responsible for overseeing the Adviser and other service providers to the Trust and the Funds.
-The Board is currently composed of four Trustees, including three Independent Trustees who are not "interested persons" of the Funds, as that term is defined in the 1940 Act.
+The Board is currently composed of four Trustees, including three Independent Trustees.
 In addition to four regularly scheduled meetings per year, the Board holds special meetings or informal conference calls to discuss specific matters that may require action prior to the next regular meeting.